 The classroom teacher is expected to take part in the sessions.
 The classes must not be treated as PPA cover.
 A key aim of the programme is to develop the musical skills and confidence of classroom teachers .
 The grant cannot be paid if the classroom teacher does not take part in the sessions.

 Instruments are not automatically provided.
-If schools do not have their own whole class set, they should contact the Hub to arrange to hire a set from CMEH at a subsidised rate, buy their own or borrow from another
+If schools do not have their own whole class set, they should:

 Please use the form below to apply for First Access Grant Funding.

 A copy of our Privacy Notice can be found at Cornwall Music Education Hub Privacy Notice.
-This Privacy Notice sets out the basis by which any personal data we collect from you, or that you provide to us, will be processed by us, in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.
+This Privacy Notice sets out how any personal data we collect from you, or that you provide to us, will be processed by us.
+This is in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.

-This information will be held in a secure environment for 7 years in accordance with the TFF data retention policy after which time it will be destroyed in a secure manner.
-For further information or assistance on Data Protection matters, please contact the Practice Development and Standards Service on 01872 327617 or email email@example.com or the Councils Data Protection Officer firstname.lastname@example.org
+Data provided will be shared with the Choir Leads to ensure the welfare of your child.
+It is also to alert you to possible changes in rehearsal schedule/venues as well as details of trips and performances.
+This information will be held in a secure environment for 7 years in accordance with the TFF data retention policy.
+After which time it will be destroyed in a secure manner.
+For further information or assistance on Data Protection matters, please contact the Practice Development and Standards Service.
+You can phone them on 01872 327617 or email firstname.lastname@example.org.
+You can also email the Councils Data Protection Officer at email@example.com.